 |7%|97% (77 reviews)

 Ras Kutani is situated on a quiet stretch of white beach south of Dar es Salaam, tucked in amongst lush tropical vegetation on a wild stretch of coastline.
 To get there you'll be rowed across the calm waters of a lagoon.
 It aims to have the feel of a 'safari lodge' on the ...
 Read more about Ras Kutani

 Pongwe Beach Hotel

 |3%|95% (62 reviews)

 Nestled between two outcrops of coral rock and on a secluded stretch of white-powdery beach, Pongwe Beach Hotel was opened in 2001 and refurbished in 2016.
-It’s a quiet, simple and great value little lodge.
-Its sheltered cove is dotted with palm trees, hammocks and sun loungers and at high tide the water cuts Pongwe’s ...
+It’s a quiet, simple and great-value little lodge on a sheltered cove, dotted with palm trees, hammocks and sun loungers...
 Read more about Pongwe Beach Hotel

 |3%|80% (10 reviews)